YashAnalyst47/Fitpro-Gym/README.md

    git clone https://github.com/YashAnalyst47/Fitpro-Gym
    ```
 2. **Set Up the Database**:
-   - Run the `FitPro_Schemas.sql` script to set up tables and insert sample data.
+   - Run the `FitPro_Schemas.sql` script to set up tables and insert sample data (check the attached CSV files).

 3. **Run Queries**:
    - Execute each query in `analysis.sql` to explore and analyze the data.